 Once winter arrives, make every effort to keep the snow load on your roof to a minimum.
 Keeping heavy snow loads off your roof serves as twofold protection.
-Primarily, it reduces the chance for ice dam formations.
+Primarily, it reduces the chance of ice dam formations.
 These formations may go undetected under a snow load.
-Secondly, keeping a clear roof will reduce the chance of roof failure due to the excess weight.
+Secondly, keeping a clear roof will reduce the chance of roof failure due to excess weight.

 Add some insulation

-Hire a professional to measure R-value of roof insulation and if it is needed add some more insulation.
+Hire a professional to measure the R-value of roof insulation and if it is needed add some more insulation.